|Print this story||Permalink|

 Among the food collectors were P.S.
 83, Cub Scout Pack 162/47, P.S.
 121, City-wide Mobile Response, Amalgamated Bank at 2178 White Plains Road, Van Nest Assembly of God, Van Nest Community Association, Van Nest Neighborhood Alliance, Pelham Parkway Neighborhood Association, Big Deal Supermarket at 1018 Morris Park Avenue, and many local residents who dropped off food during the drive at the 49th Precinct.

 Several local businesses and organizations also donated turkeys to those in need, making for a memorable holiday feast.
-These were the White Plains Road Business Improvement District, Bronx Muslim Center, Maestro’s Caterers at 1703 Bronxdale Avenue, and Kings Harbor Multi Care at 2000 E. Gun Hill Road.email@example.com or by phone at (718) 742-3393
+These were the White Plains Road Business Improvement District, Bronx Muslim Center, Maestro’s Caterers at 1703 Bronxdale Avenue, and Kings Harbor Multi Care at 2000 E. Gun Hill Road.Patrick Rocchio can be reach via e-mail at firstname.lastname@example.org or by phone at (718) 742-3393

 ©2012 Community Newspaper Group